 The darker the better when it comes to sustainable environments for the German cockroach.
 Cupboards, pantries and all kinds of cabinets are perfect.
 They are also very attracted to grease accumulation that is often found around and under grills, stoves and fryers.

-Specific Types Of Businesses Most Affected By The German Cockroach
+The Types Of Businesses Affected By The German Cockroach

 Pittsburgh restaurants, food processing plants, supermarkets and groceries are the most vulnerable to infestations but this roach can cause damage and spread disease in other industries, such as hotels, nursing homes, housing facilities, fitness and medical centers.